'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 Very nice and that is true and amazing sportsmanship.

-mt about 3 years ago from tx
+mt over 3 years ago from tx

 The fast-pitch coach--Gary Frederick--helped to develop the character that those two players exhibited.
 He just retired recently and Mallory Holtman is the new coach.